MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/deployment/index.md

 3. Direct Update is considered a security mechanism, and therefore it is mandatory, not optional.
 When you initiate the Direct Update, all users must update their app to be able to use it.
 4. Direct Update does not work if an application is compiled (built) with a different version of IBM MobileFirst Foundation than the one that was used for the initial deployment.

+> **Note:** Archive/IPA files generated using Test Flight or iTunes Connect for store submission/validation of iOS apps, might cause a runtime crash/fail, read the blog [Preparing iOS apps for App Store submission in IBM MobileFirst Foundation 8.0](https://mobilefirstplatform.ibmcloud.com/blog/2016/10/17/prepare-ios-apps-for-app-store-submission/), to know more.